mom0367/Dialogue-System-For-Godot/README.txt

 Making dialogue lines:

 	While there is a bit of functionality for sending strings directly to the parser for ease of use, primarily you want to turn dialogue into arrays, for example:
-	The first array of a dialogue/dialogue branch is considered the master array, and everything should be wrapped into it (I might add a way to detect single arrays without needing a master wrap at some point but I'm lazy sorry lol)
+	The first array of a dialogue/dialogue branch is considered the master array, and everything should be wrapped into it.

 	[["Test dialogue"]] - A basic one "line" dialogue, wrapped in a master array [["Test1", "Test2"]] - A basic two "line" dialogue, wrapped in a master array